DamonOehlman/changemachine/README.md

 In the [output](https://github.com/steelmesh/changemachine/blob/master/examples/delayedprocess.output.txt) for this example, you should see that before processing starts a number of items are reported in the `ready` queue.
 Once the `process` event is connected however, the items move directly from a `waiting` status to `processing`.

-### Non Notifier Change Machines

-While changemachine is designed to work in conjuction with [changemate](https://github.com/steelmesh/changemate), it is possible to create items and process them manually also.

 ### Serializing Data from CouchDB

 If you wanted to extract all the JSON data from documents in a couch database (not the attachments though - although it could be combined with [attachmate](https://github.com/steelmesh/attachmate) to achieve that) the following example is probably of interest: